mshwery/mattshwery.com/_posts/articles/2013-07-07-Built-with-Jekyll.md

 featured_image: jekyll.png
 ---

 Static sites are awesome.

-They're super fast, completely cacheable, database-free, and just plain easy to make.
-If you don't require database-driven content you can acheive plenty with a simple static site.
+They're super fast, fully cacheable, database-free, and no-frills-easy to make.
+If you don't require database-driven content you can achieve plenty with a static site.

 But maintenance sucks.